johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 <br/><br/>
 ## REQUIREMENTS
 A computer running on Linux OS and has conda installed.
 If you don't have conda installed, look below for info.
-The tutorial should be a ble to run in a personal computer, but I would suggest running it on a server.
+The tutorial should be a ble to run in a personal computer, but I would suggest running it on a server machine.
 If your server is using a queing system like slurm, I would suggest running the tutorial in an 'interactive session', instead of submitting job queues.
-Furthermore, regardless of server or presonal machine, I would also suggest using at least 8GB of ram and a disc space of more than 20GB.
-Using module number 2 can also require much greater disc space, but that depends on the size of the genomic data you want to translate.
+In those cases I would also suggest using 32+ GB of RAM for your session, along with a lengthy time limit of 2+ hours.
+Furthermore, regardless of server or presonal machine, I would suggest having at least a disc space of 20GB or more.
+Using module number 2 can also require much greater disc space (100+ GB), but that depends on the size of the genomic data you want to translate, so thats optional.

 ## STEP 0 - Installation and Data preparation